sybip/gtm-lab/README.md

 SX1276-based radio should work, as long as the correct pin connections are configured in the source (using the existing definitions as an example)

-- **Advanced:** RFM69-type (SX1231H based) radios should also work, but would require a rewrite of all register-specific code as the register numbers and layouts are different.
+- **Advanced:** radio modules based on the SX1231H chip (like RFM69) should also work, but would require a rewrite of all register-specific code as the register numbers and layouts are different.

 **NOTE:** LoRa functionality is NOT REQUIRED and NOT USED.
 The choice of a LoRa capable radio was purely circumstantial, due to its availability and front-end capabilities.
 However, the LoRa modem is disabled at startup and never used - the radio operates in "legacy" FSK mode.

+**HOWEVER ALSO NOTE:** Only ONE SPECIFIC LoRa transceiver model (SX1276) is supported by gtm-lab currently.
+Double-check the model number before ordering, as other models will not work.

 ## Installation